pytorch/pytorch.github.io/_mobile/ios.md

 let sortedResults = zippedResults.sorted { $0.1.floatValue > $1.1.floatValue }.prefix(3)
 ```

-### PyTorch demo app
+### PyTorch Demo App

-For more complex use cases, we recommend to check out the PyTorch demo application.
+For more complex use cases, we recommend to check out the [PyTorch demo application](https://github.com/pytorch/ios-demo-app).
 The demo app contains two showcases.
 A camera app that runs a quantized model to predict the images coming from device’s rear-facing camera in real time.
 And a text-based app that uses a text classififcation model to predict the topic from the input string.

-## Build PyTorch iOS libraries from source
+## Build PyTorch iOS Libraries from Source

 To track the latest progress on mobile, we can always build the PyTorch iOS libraries from the source.
 Follow the steps below.

-### Setup local Python development environment
+### Setup Local Python Development Environment

 Follow the PyTorch Github page to set up the Python environment.
 Make sure you have `cmake` and Python installed correctly on your local machine.

-### Build LibTorch.a for iOS simulator
+### Build LibTorch for iOS Simulators

 Open terminal and navigate to the PyTorch root directory.
 Run the following command

 ```
 BUILD_PYTORCH_MOBILE=1 IOS_PLATFORM=SIMULATOR ./scripts/build_ios.sh
 ```
-After the build succeed, all static libraries and header files will be generated under `build_ios/install`
+After the build succeeds, all static libraries and header files will be generated under `build_ios/install`

-### Build LibTorch.a for arm64 devices
+### Build LibTorch for arm64 Devices

 Open terminal and navigate to the PyTorch root directory.
 Run the following command